Fperdreau/jcm/manual.md

 From there, you can  install/uninstall, activate/deactivate tasks, modify their running time and options.

-###List of built-in scheduled tasks:
+### List of built-in scheduled tasks:
 **Mailing:** send weekly digest including the last news, details about the upcoming session, the list of the future sessions and the list of the newest wishes.

 **Notification**: Send list of last submissions by email.

 **Reminder**: send reminder for the upcoming session.

-**AssignSpeakers**: automatically assigned speakers to each presentation by pseudo-randomly picking up one organizer.
+**SpeakerAssignment**: automatically assigned speakers to each presentation by pseudo-randomly picking up one organizer.

-The simple rule is that all organizers must have been a chair once for this particular session type (e.g. journal club,

-group meeting, etc.) before an organizer can be selected again as a chair.
+The simple rule is that all organizers must have been a chair once for this particular session type (e.g. journal club, group meeting, etc.) before an organizer can be selected again as a chair.

 **MakeGroup**: Split users into groups for one session (1 group per presentation)

-**Db\_backup.php**: do a backup copy of the database and save it into a .sql file that can be found in “jcm/backup/mysql” folder.
+**DbBackup.php**: do a backup copy of the database and save it into a .sql file that can be found in “jcm/backup/mysql” folder.

-**Full\_backup**: do a backup copy of the database and of all the files and store it in an archive that can be found in “jcm/backup/complete” folder.
+**FullBackup**: do a backup copy of the database and of all the files and store it in an archive that can be found in “jcm/backup/complete” folder.

+**MailSender**: Checks whether all emails have been sent and sends them otherwise.
+It also cleans the mailing database by deleting the oldest emails.
+The number of days of email storage can be defined in the task's settings (default is 10 days).

 Sections
 ========